sarahfom/sarahfom.github.io/README.md

 ### Identify what aspects of the work have been correctly implemented and what have not.

 * Functionality wise, everything works as anticipated.
+It passes the validator for css and html.

 ### Identify anyone with whom you have collaborated or discussed the lab.